 Is Paris Safe for Solo Female Travelers?
-Safety Guide 2024.
+Safety Guide 2025.

 I have traveled to Paris many times in the past 30 years and almost always by myself.
+I just spent 6 weeks living in Montmartre in a little apartment near rue des Abbesses and loved it.

-• Be aware of your surroundings when traveling to tourist locations and large crowded public venues.
+- Be aware of your surroundings when traveling to tourist locations and large crowded public venues.

 My Experience and Expertise Traveling Alone in Paris